-- As script: Click to apply the options you chose above and to display information on the chosen Web service in JavaScript format in a script viewer.
-You should use this option if the Web service is too complex to be interpreted correctly by the SOAP Client plugin. - Name: Displays the name of the arguments associated with the selected method.
+- WSDL address: Enter the URL address of the WSDL file, or choose a previously selected address from the drop-down list. - Get: Click to get the WSDL file from the SOAP server and populate the Service box below. - Service: Choose an available Web service from this drop-down list to populate the Method box below.
+You may also enter the service name directly if the WSDL file cannot be found. - Method: Choose an available method from this drop-down list.
+You may also enter the method name directly. - Name: Displays the name of the arguments associated with the selected method.
 Note that you may also manually enter new arguments, change or delete existing ones, as well as change their order if needed. - Type: Displays the argument type. - Value: Lets you enter fixed or variable values.
 To exchange variable information between the Web service and OL Connect Workflow, you must use job information variables %1 to %9 or variable %c (which contains the entire job file).
-Note that return values (arguments which are used to return information to the SOAP Client) are displayed in bold font. - Namespace: Displays the namespace of the arguments associated with the selected method. - Use returned raw SOAP packet as new data file: Check to use the complete SOAP packet (including the passed parameters) instead of the parameters only.
+Note that return values (arguments which are used to return information to the SOAP Client) are displayed in bold font. - Use returned raw SOAP packet as new data file: Check to use the complete SOAP packet (including the passed parameters) instead of the parameters only.
 This option overrides any return value set to %c in the Arguments box.
 You should use this option when the SOAP Client plugin is not able to fully support the syntax of the response.

 - Domain: Enter the domain for the authentication on the SOAP server.
-The Domain is optional even when authentication is used. - Username: Enter the user name for the authentication, if required. - Password: Enter the password for the above user name. - Allow invalid security certificate: Check to ignore SSL certificates that are invalid.
+The Domain is optional even when authentication is used. - Username: Enter the user name for the authentication, if required.

+- Password: Enter the password for the above user name. - Allow invalid security certificate: Check to ignore SSL certificates that are invalid.